 Special Recommendations for Children and Infants

 Supporting your child's growth requires special attention to their unique nutritional needs.
 Getting enough of this essential nutrient is crucial for building strong bones and a robust immune system during these formative years.
+Our dedicated guide to vitamin D for infants covers dosage, form, and safety for the youngest age group.

 The table below provides a clear overview of daily recommendations and safe upper limits for young ones.